 It has been eight years since residents of Rye and neighboring communities were shocked by the news that United Hospital had filed for bankruptcy with the help of Marc Brown, P.A. in Fort Lauderdale area bankruptcy attorneys and was officially closing its doors on December 31, 2004.

 By Paul Hicks

-It has been eight years since residents of Rye and neighboring communities were shocked by the news that United Hospital had filed for bankruptcy and was officially closing its doors on December 31, 2004.
+It has been eight years since residents of Rye and neighboring communities were shocked by the news that United Hospital had filed for bankruptcy with the help of a bankruptcy attorney and was officially closing its doors on December 31, 2004.
 An article in The New York Times at the time captured the widespread feeling in its headline: “Community Reels Over Plan to Close Its Only Hospital.”

 United’s history dates back to 1889 when a group of 14 women formed the Ladies Hospital Association to “serve humanity, save lives and relieve suffering.”
 From the proceeds of bake sales and “fetes” it was able to open a two-bed facility that year in rented rooms on the second floor of Scott’s Dry Goods Store in Port Chester.